dchebakov/tracker/README.md

 # Tracker app

-This app is intended to track user statistics of valid/invalid API calls.
+This app is intended to track users statistics of valid/invalid API calls.

 ## Install